LEARNAcademy/syllabus/rails_model/validations.md

 invalid?
 ```

-The bang versions (e.g. save!) raise an exception if the record is invalid.
-The non-bang versions don't, save and update return false, create just returns the object.
+The bang versions (e.g. save!) raise an exception if the record is invalid. `save` and `update` will return `false`, `create` just returns the object the method was called on if it is invalid.

-To verify whether or not an object is valid, Rails uses the valid? method.
-You can also use this method on your own. valid? triggers your validations and returns true if no errors were found in the object, and false otherwise.
+To verify whether or not an object is valid, Rails uses the `valid?` method.
+You can also use this method on your own. `valid?` triggers your validations and returns true if no errors were found in the object, and false otherwise.

 ## To Access Errors